 If something looks simple, it feels easy.
 If it feels easy, the brain assumes it is simple.
+SIMPLICITY EMPOWERS YOU IF YOU KNOW WHAT YOU WANT YOUR EXHIBIT DESIGN TO DO

-Once that assumption is made the path of conversion becomes one of non-friction.
+Once that assumption is made, the path of conversion becomes one of non-friction.
 That is why, Harmut Esslingen, the German designer who designed the iconic Apple products in the 1980s, followed the guiding principle that feeling follows form.

 Words that are simple to understand your brand offering are crucial for the decision makers who are pacing the show floor looking for solutions.

 What does this all mean to you as an exhibitor?

 Simply put, the faster we process information, the more postively we appraise that information.

 When people can process a stimulus quickly and easily, they experience a positive emotion (Reber, Schwarz, & Winkielman, 2004).
 "When they experience that positive emotion, they mistakenly attribute those positive feelings with their opinion of the stimulus."
 (In this case it will be your brand and your exhibit design)

 YOUR EXHIBIT DESIGN IS A THrEE DIMENSIONAL CALL TO ACTION FOR YOUR AUDIENCE

 Know that they have to either sell your services of products to their Manager, or their Executive, their Peers, or Persuade a Broad Audience.

 According to Nancy Duarte, "there are four audiences to whom people in the workplace bring recommendations: those who approve a recommendation (a manager or top executive) and those who execute a recommendation (peers or a broader audience).
 It’s important to understand the different ways to speak to each group."
 (See “Making a Recommendation?
 Understand Your Audience.”)